 What does it cost to join GTGP?

-Membership cost for the upcoming season remains the same as in our first ten seasons.
+Membership cost for the upcoming season remains the same as in our first 16 seasons.
 The annual membership fee is $100.
 This includes a USGA handicap through the Golf Association of Philadelphia (GAP).
 Membership provides you playing privileges for all events, except for any special events that require qualification.

 How much do events cost?

 How do I register for events?

 Registration details for each event are posted several weeks before the event on our web site.
 Once details are posted, you can register and pay for an event in the online store.
 Payment may be made by credit card, ACH, or check.
 The deadline for registration is one week prior to the day of the event.

 What formats are GTGP events?